Value-added tax (VAT)

 Income that is subject to turnover tax will not be subject to income tax.

-The definition of 'turnover' for turnover tax purposes excludes interest, rental income, dividends, or royalties.
+The definition of 'turnover' for turnover tax purposes excludes interest, dividends, or royalties.
 Furthermore, income earned from the provision of consultancy services or from mining operations does not qualify for turnover tax.

-The Patents and Companies Registration Agency (PACRA) applies a registration fee of 2.5% to increases in the authorised share capital of companies incorporated in Zambia.
+The Patents and Companies Registration Agency (PACRA) charges a registration fee of 2.5% of the nominal value of the shares on each increase in the authorised share capital of companies incorporated in Zambia.

-Employers are required to deduct income tax arising on any emoluments under the ‘Pay As You Earn’ (PAYE) regulations.
+Employers are required to deduct and remit income tax on behalf of their employees under the 'Pay-As-You-Earn' (PAYE) Regulations.

 Skills development levy (SDL)